HorizonOracles/Project_Gamma/MAINNET-DEPLOYMENT.md

 ## Deployment Summary

 Project Gamma has been successfully deployed to BNB Chain mainnet.
-All 7 core contracts are live, verified, and operational.
+All 6 core contracts are live and operational.

 ### Deployment Statistics